lachlanchen/IdeasGlass/docs/ideasglass_ngrok_bridge.md

 # 3. Audio streaming + waveform UI

-The firmware now treats audio as the primary data stream:
+The firmware now keeps a persistent TLS WebSocket open to the bridge so audio can flow continuously with almost no sample loss:

+- **ESP32 firmware**
-- **ESP32 firmware** — set `Tools → PSRAM → Enabled`, then flash `IdeasGlassNgrokClient.ino`.
-It samples the onboard PDM microphone at 16 kHz, logs per-chunk RMS/peaks, and posts ~250 ms PCM blocks to `/api/v1/audio`.
+  - Keep `Tools → PSRAM → Enabled`, then flash `IdeasGlassNgrokClient.ino`.
-- **Backend** — runs WebRTC VAD (`webrtcvad`), normalizes each chunk toward `IDEASGLASS_GAIN_TARGET` (default 0.032 RMS, capped by `IDEASGLASS_GAIN_MAX`), streams every chunk to disk immediately, and finalizes WAV segments roughly every 15 s (with a ~2 s overlap) so playback feels continuous.
-Raw chunks still land in `ig_audio_chunks`, while referenced WAVs live in `ig_audio_segments`.
-- **Storage** — in-progress PCM lives under `backend/ngrok_bridge/audio_segments/in_progress/` and is promoted to `backend/ngrok_bridge/audio_segments/<segment-id>.wav` once sealed.
-The Postgres row stores both the blob and the relative path so `/api/v1/audio/segments/{id}` can stream straight from disk.
-- **PWA** — the recorder panel now mimics a neon VU meter (with a speaking glow), and a “Recent recordings” list surfaces the latest WAV segments with download links.
+  - I2S reads still happen at 16 kHz, but every 4096-sample block is copied into PSRAM and pushed to a FreeRTOS queue immediately.
+A dedicated sender task Base64-encodes the chunk and writes a masked WebSocket frame to `wss://ideas.lazying.art/ws/audio-ingest`, so capture never stalls while HTTPS handshakes complete.
+  - Serial logs show per-chunk RMS/peak (from the capture loop) plus the final WebSocket send status (from the sender task).
+- **Backend**
+  - Accepts the same JSON payload via HTTP (`POST /api/v1/audio`) or WebSocket (`/ws/audio-ingest`) and runs WebRTC VAD (`webrtcvad`) + gain staging on every chunk.
+  - Segments now close deterministically when `IDEASGLASS_SEGMENT_TARGET_MS` (default **15 000 ms**) is reached.
+A trailing window (`IDEASGLASS_SEGMENT_OVERLAP_MS`, default 2000 ms) is copied into the next clip, guaranteeing overlap but no gaps.
+  - When a segment is sealed we apply a second-stage gain (`IDEASGLASS_SEGMENT_GAIN_TARGET`, defaults to the per-chunk target) before emitting the WAV so every clip lands at a consistent loudness.
+  - `/healthz` reports `segment_target_ms`, and every chunk broadcast includes `segment_duration_ms` + `active_segment_id`, letting the UI show exact recorder progress.
+  - PCM buffers stream straight to `backend/ngrok_bridge/audio_segments/in_progress/` during capture, then promote to `audio_segments/<segment>.wav` (with the Postgres row pointing at the file).
+- **PWA**
+  - The waveform still uses 72 neon bars with the speaking glow, but the timer now shows `Recording X.X s / 15.0 s` with a progress bar that fills as the backend reports `segment_duration_ms`.
+  - The “Last chunk” label includes RMS plus the current segment’s elapsed time; the list of recordings updates immediately because clips finalize as soon as they cross the target duration (no more waiting for silence).

 API quick reference: